python/devguide/documentation/style-guide.rst

 In general, the first time an acronym is used on a page, spell it out.
 Prefer to write out the full term and follow it with the acronym in parentheses.
-For example, write "JavaScript Object Notation (JSON)".
+For example, write "Basic Multilingual Plane (BMP)".

 Charged terminology to avoid